farao-community/gridcapa-deployment/README.md

 When the nginx-dev docker is up you can access to the gridcapa-app with the url "http://localhost/cse/export/d2cc/".
 Don't forget to change the REACT_APP_PUBLIC_URL variable in the .env.development file to the corresponding URL.

+# Migration cluster
+The new cluster is located at 51.105.211.238
+There is 3 namespaces :
+- the dafault one : contains only the keycloak
+- gridcapa-d : the dev namespace
+- gridcapa-t : the test namespace

+To access the new cluster, you need to connect via ssh with the usual command :
+- ssh -o "ProxyCommand=connect-proxy -H proxy-metier:8080 %h %p" farao@51.137.209.168

+there is a kubeconfig file located at .kube/config_new, you can use an alias to access the new cluster :
+- for the gridcapa-d namespace : alias k='kubectl --kubeconfig=.kube/config_new -n gridcapa-d'